Skeuomorph

-Definition and purpose
+Etymology and scope

 The term skeuomorph is compounded from the Greek skeuos (σκεῦος), meaning "container or tool", and morphḗ (μορφή), meaning "shape".
 It has been applied to material objects since 1890.
 In graphical computer interfaces starting in the 1980s, skeuomorphs are a design convention for graphic elements.

 Skeuomorphs may be deliberately employed to make a new design more familiar and comfortable or may be the result of cultural influences and norms on the designer.
 They may be the artistic expression on the part of the designer.
 The usability researcher and academic Don Norman describes skeuomorphism in terms of cultural constraints: interactions with a system that are learned only through culture.
 Norman also popularized perceived affordances, where the user can tell what an object provides or does based on its appearance, which skeuomorphism can enable.

 The concept of skeuomorphism overlaps with other design concepts.
 Mimesis is an imitation, coming directly from the Greek word.
 Archetype is the original idea or model that is emulated, where the emulations can be skeuomorphic.
 Skeuomorphism is parallel to, but different from, path dependence in technology, where an element's functional behavior is maintained even when the original reasons for its design no longer exist.